NationalGenomicsInfrastructure/StatusDB_seed_data/README.md

 # StatusDB NGI

 Holds views and test data to fire up a dev instance of StatusDB (CouchDB).
 This repository replaces the StatusDB_views repository which was kept private.
+The [databases](/DATABASES.md) documentation attempts to give an overview of each database and explain its purpose.

 # Views
 The first part of this repository is the code for the CouchDB views used for the NGI Stockholm StatusDB.
 The views are organised in the directory StatusDB_views and listed in the views_config.yaml.